DEFRA/future-flood-forecasting-web-portal-importer/README.md

 Node.js Microsoft Azure functions responsible for extracting data from the core forecasting engine and importing it into a staging database prior to transformation for reporting and visualisation purposes.

-* Queue based triggering is used when:
+* Message based triggering is used when:
   * Importing data for a single location during the previous twenty fours hours.
   * Importing data for multiple locations associated with a display group
   * Refreshing the list of forecast locations